Learn how bike mechanics wrap handlebar tape perfectly

 3. Mind the gap

-Place the supplied extra piece behind the levers
+Place the supplied extra piece behind the levers.
+We won’t judge.

 4. Cutting edge

-Make sure that you always cut the end of the tape into a point, so that when you wrap the final piece over the top of the bar you will achieve a nice, smooth edge.
+Once decided, cut the end of the tape to a point.
+Doing so means that, when you wrap the final piece over the top of the bar, you will achieve a really nice, smooth edge.

 5. Secure in place

-Use some electrical tape to secure the bar tape in place so that it can’t come loose.
+Use some electrical tape or the finishing strip included with the bar tape to secure it in place so that it can’t come loose.

 6. Finishing touches